dobrian/cmp/ucsdResources/envelopes/compression.md

 The basic form of a compressor is an envelope follower whose output is passed to a function that checks whether or not the amplitude has exceeded the threshold and if so, by what amount.
 If the amplitude exceeds the threshold, an amplitude correction is multiplied to the signal using the ratio.
 After compression is applied, the makeup gain is applied and the signal is sent out.

 In the below example of an RMS compressor, the smoothing of the attack and release are accomplished with the use of a single-pole low pass filter.
 Without smoothing, amplitude artifacts would be introduced into the output.
-It is also assumed that one has an RMS function elsewhere.
+It is also assumed that one has an RMS function (`getRMS()`) elsewhere.

 ```
 float gain = 0; // a placeholder